-Richmond Range National Park offers rainforest walks, tranquil campgrounds, and scenic views along horse trails, near Kyogle, in northern New South Wales.
+Richmond Range National Park offers World Heritage rainforest walks, tranquil campgrounds, scenic views, and horse riding, near Kyogle, in northern NSW.

 Read more about Richmond Range National Park

-The park is also a protective habitat for the medley of animals and birds that live among the lush fertile plant life – gobbling brush turkeys, non-venomous carpet pythons, delightful rose-crowned fruit-doves - even rare little bent-winged bats make an appearance at night as they feed on small insects that fly beneath the canopy of thick forest.
+The park provides a sanctuary for many animals and birds that live among the rich plant life.
+Keep an eye out for gobbling brush turkeys, non-venomous carpet pythons, and rose-crowned fruit-doves.
+At night, rare little bent-winged bats come out to feed on small insects that fly beneath the rainforest canopy.

-A great day trip from Casino or Kyogle, explore the dense subtropical bush, relax at scenic picnic and campgrounds, or even horse ride using the park management tracks provided.
+A great day trip from Casino or Kyogle, explore the subtropical bush, relax at scenic picnic and campgrounds, or even horse ride using the park management trails.